How To Help Your Client Find Their Instagram Theme

 Before developing a compelling Instagram theme for a client, it’s crucial to work with them to identify their target audience.
 To reach one’s audience, one has to create content with their ideal follower in mind.

-“Write [from your brand] to please just one person.”
+“Write to please just one person.”

 Just as this quote from Kurt Vonnegut explains, instead of tailoring content to reach every single person following your client, posting content with just one person in mind will have the greatest impact.

 Ultimately, the key to identifying a client’s target audience is specificity.
 It’s important to be clear with your client about which audience is the most targetable and profitable.

 Moreover, your client’s brand isn’t supposed to connect with every single person, which is why targeting a niche audience is so important.

 Here Are Some Key Questions to Ask Your Client When Working to Identify Their Target Audience: